jimmyKodar/Tetris/DEV_JOURNAL.md

 **11:25** - J-block finished.
 LUNCH.
 **11:43** - back from lunch. starting last block **12:17** - All blocks and rotations finished.
+**12:53** - game over and game restart states finished **14:11** - stuck at movingDown rows, its the same as previously, i try to do to much atthe same time.
+Will split up everything in intosmall functions now instead.
+**14:28** - Row removal works now.

 ## 2024-05-17